Do I Need Therapy? How to Recognize the Signs and What to Do Next

 Overcoming the Reluctance to Seek Therapy

 It’s natural to feel hesitant about seeking therapy.
 You might worry about what others will think, or fear that admitting you need therapy is a sign of defeat.
 However, seeking therapy is one of the most empowering decisions you can make for yourself.
-It’s a declaration that you value your mental and emotional health enough to invest in your well-being.
+It’s a declaration that your mental and emotional health matter.

 If you’re questioning whether you need therapy, remember that it’s not about labeling yourself as "broken" or "in crisis."
 It’s about recognizing the potential for growth and change.
 Therapy provides a safe, nonjudgmental space to explore your feelings, understand your behaviors, and develop healthier coping strategies.
 My child returned to healthy behaviors, and I found joy again.